 Our client was charged with one charge of Possession of a Controlled Substance (Health & Safety Code Section 11377(a)), a misdemeanor, Marijuana Possession for the Purpose of Sale (Health & Safety Code Section 11359(a)), a felony, and Driving Without a License (Vehicle Code Section 12500), a misdemeanor, although this last charge was simply a mistake.

-The case was problematic because the car at question did not have deeply tinted windows, as pictures of the car showed.
+The case was problematic because the car at question did not have deeply tinted windows, as pictures of the car in daylight showed.
 The car’s windows were tinted, but very lightly.

 Greg Hill & Associates appeared at the arraignment with the client and showed the prosecutor the photographs of the car’s windows.
 Greg explained that he planned on filing a motion to suppress under Penal Code § 1538.5, wherein he would show the photographs of the client’s car to the judge and the judge would have to agree that the windows were not illegally tinted at all.